DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 A Method in represented in the user inferface as a button, labelled with the name of the action that will be performed.

-A full list of the Methods available within each Block can be found in the `PandABlocks-FPGA`_ documentation.
+A full list of the Methods available within each Block can be found in the documentation defining that Block.

-**MORE HERE**

 Block Ports